 The applicant did not submit a deed confirming the legal description of the property and the site plan does not reference the deed.
-However, the submitted site plan, along with the application, notes the exact nature, location, size, and use of the property and the legal description has been confirmed through current (Liber 40904 folio 309) and previous deed records.
+However, the submitted site plan, along with the application, notes the exact nature, location, size, and use of the property and staff has confirmed the legal description through current (Liber 40904 folio 309) and previous deed records.